Email to a friend Printable Version

 Many childhood cancer programs have long-term follow-up clinics.
 These clinics screen survivors for health problems that can arise as a result of their cancer treatments.
 These problems are called “late effects.”
 In long-term follow-up you will also learn how to lower your risk for these potential health problems.

-Call your childhood cancer center or a cancer center that is near where you live to find out if they have a long-term follow-up program in which you can take part.
+Call your local cancer center to find out if they have a long-term follow-up program in which you can take part.
 You can also receive long-term follow-up care from a healthcare provider working in partnership with your treatment center.

 Most survivors have long-term follow-up visits about once a year.
 During these visits, you’ll talk about your progress and your doctor will check for any late effects of treatment.
 Few survivors have serious late effects.
 But it’s important to check for them so they can be caught early if they occur.